 Saint Bertrand de Comminges and the Roman ruins of Lugdunum

 A classic French village perched on top of a hill, Saint Bertrand de Comminges overlooks the ruins of what was once a powerful Roman city.
 From the ground, one can’t miss the Cathedral of Sainte Marie standing proud inside the walled city.
-Inside the cathedral are renaissance stained glass windows, a bishop’s tomb, and a taxidermied crocodile hanging on the wall.
+Renaissance stained glass windows, a bishop’s tomb, and a taxidermied crocodile hanging on the wall are all found inside the cathedral.

 It is easy to understand why Saint Bertrand de Comminges is listed amongst “The Most Beautiful Villages of France”.